 This two-year program provides a broad background in accounting, finance, human resource management, information technology, marketing, economics, statistics, management, law, and policy.

 Five majors are offered: Accounting, Financial Services, General Management, Human Resources, and Marketing.

 The Business Administration Diploma may be completed in two years if a student proceeds through their program of study by completing five (5) courses per semester, as set out under "Program Content" below.
-Alternatively, students may choose to take fewer (from one to four-courses per semester) in order to accommodate other obligations, such as work, family or a slower academic pace.
+Alternatively, students may choose to take fewer (from one to four-courses per semester) in order to accommodate other obligations.
+The Business Administration Diploma requires the completion of 60 credits.